phunanon/uMod/README.md

 Aspirations:

 - Different global-chat channels (e.g. tech and math)
-- Open ticket for particular user
+- Auto-close ticket after a day of inactivity
+- Mute-for-mute

 ## To host it yourself